gemfire/tanzu-gemfire-management-cf-plugin/README.md

-# CF CLI plugin for Tanzu GemFire
+# CF CLI plugin for VMware Tanzu GemFire

 ## Getting Started:
 This code is written primarily to function as a CF CLI plugin but it can also be used to execute against